TheTaylorLee/AdminToolbox/docs/AdminToolbox.EndpointManagement/Remove-Tiles.md

 ```

 ## DESCRIPTION
-Removes all start menu tiles
+Removes all start menu tiles in Windows 10.
+Not tested in Windows 11.

 ## EXAMPLES